jj-zhu/jj-zhu.github.io/index.md

 ---
 ![jjzhu](/images/jzhu-photo.jpg){:style="float: right;margin-right: 14px;margin-right: 7px;margin-top: 7px;width: 320px;display: block"}
 I am an associate professor in mathematics (tenured) at the KTH Royal Institute of Technology in Stockholm.
 Previously, I was the head of an independent research group at the Weierstrass Institute, Berlin.
 I am also a PI funded by DFG at TU Darmstadt.
 I worked as a postdoctoral researcher in machine learning at the Max Planck Institute for Intelligent Systems in Tübingen, Germany.
-My Ph.D. study was in optimization and numerical analysis, at the University of Florida.
+My Ph.D. study was in optimization at the University of Florida.
 See [here](/about/) for a short bio.
 I also write [a non-research blog here](https://jj-zhu.github.io/blog/).
 However, the update frequency depends on how busy I am at the moment.

-Overall, I am interested in computational algorithms and dynamical systems.
+Overall, I am interested in computational optimization and machine learning algorithms, motivated by principled mathematics, e.g., PDE, gradient flows, optimal transport, kernel methods, etc.

-My group focuses on the mathematical foundations of machine learning and optimization.
+For example,
-In recent years, I have been interested in ML/OPT applications rooted in the principled theory of optimal transport, gradient flows, and kernel methods.
+I was interested in the robustness of machine learning algorithms.

-Specifically, I started my research career in optimization and subsequently became interested in **robust machine learning** and **kernel methods**.
 That requires us to use computational optimization tools that can manipulate probability distributions, which are inherently infinite-dimensional.
-It led me to my current interests in **variational methods for machine learning** and **optimization over probability distributions**, rooted in the theory of **gradient flows and optimal transport**.
+It led me to my current interests in **mathematical foundations for machine learning** and **optimization over probability distributions**, rooted in **PDE, gradient flows, and optimal transport**.

 For example, in some of my previous works, I invented [robust probabilistic ML algorithms that can protect against distribution shifts using principled kernel methods](https://arxiv.org/pdf/2006.06981.pdf).
 Those optimization algorithms have deep theoretical roots such as the analysis of PDEs.
 Following that and after moving to Berlin, I dedicate my current research to interfacing large-scale computational algorithms in machine learning/optimization using PDE gradient flows and optimal transport.
 Recently, I became interested in the Hellinger geometry (a.k.a.
-Fisher-Rao) and collaborated with Alexander Mielke on [kernel methods and (Wasserstein-)Fisher-Rao, a.k.a. (spherical-)Hellinger-Kantorovich, gradient flows](https://jj-zhu.github.io/file/ZhuMielke24AppKerEntFR.pdf).
+Fisher-Rao), e.g., [kernel methods and (Wasserstein-)Fisher-Rao, a.k.a. (spherical-)Hellinger-Kantorovich, gradient flows](https://jj-zhu.github.io/file/ZhuMielke24AppKerEntFR.pdf).

 To get in touch, click the icon at the bottom of the page.
 There are sometimes delays in my response to emails, please be patient.